robstoll/atrium/README.md

 # Roadmap

 We plan that Atrium is going to support certain features in the future.
 Following a rough plan (no guarantees).
+A more detailed backlog can be found at [atrium-roadmap](https://github.com/robstoll/atrium-roadmap) -- you are invited to take part in the discussions related to design decisions, upcoming features and more.

 ## 0.9.0
 - introduce `Expect<T>` with an invariant `T` (see [#56](https://github.com/robstoll/atrium/issues/56), the current solution with `Assert<out T>` will be deprecated and removed with 1.0.0)